-Open the Network Security > DoS > Glo Activate the L4 Port protection function protection checkbox.
-Apply the settings temporarily.
-To do .
-To do this, in the TCP/UDP frame, mark the L4 Por enable configure dos 14-port no dos 14-port To change to the Privileged EXEC mode.
-To change to the Configuration mode.
-To activate the L4 Port protection function.
-To deactivate the L4 Port protection function.
+□ Open the Network Security > DoS > Global dialog. □ Activate the L4 Port protection function.
+To do this, in the TCP/UDP frame, mark the L4 F protection checkbox. ☐ Apply the settings temporarily.
+To do this, click the ✓ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dos 14-port To activate the L4 Port protection function. no dos 14-port To deactivate the L4 Port protection function.